Cosys-Lab/lab-scale-gantry-crane/docs/index.md

 ### Installing gantrylib

-The examples rely on the gantrylib `gantrylib` module.
+The examples rely on the `gantrylib` module.
 Since there's no official release we recommend installing it in editable mode, this also allows for on the fly code changes.
+In the root of this repository run:

     python -m pip install -e .